-We have share ownership guidelines for non-executive directors to align their interests with those of our shareholders.
-The guidelines are also set to align closely with market practice.
-Directors must build their ownership of Cameco shares or DSUs and ultimately hold at least three times their annual retainer.
+Directors' can count DSUs to meet the ownership requirements because they are share equivalents.
 A DSU is a notional share that has the same value as one Cameco common share.
 DSUs earn additional units as dividend equivalents at the same rate as dividends paid on our common shares.
-DSUs are paid out to directors in cash after they retire from the board.
+DSUs must be held by each director until after he or she retires from the board.